20 of the Greatest Speeches in History

 House of Commons, London (1940)

-Churchill gave this speech during the Battle of France, which was the third of three speeches he gave during that time period.
-Churchill noted the lack of support given to France and explained that this was due to the recent evacuation at Dunkirk.
-He also announced that most of the supporting forces had been successfully evacuated.
+Churchill delivered this speech during the Battle of France, the third he gave during that time.
+He highlighted France’s lack of support due to the recent Dunkirk evacuation.
+He also announced the successful evacuation of most supporting forces.

 20. “Remarks at the Brandenburg Gate” by Ronald Reagan